ricardo4457/crud-laravel-api/readme.md

 ## **Frontend Authentication Logic**

-- Auth token is stored in localStorage.
+- Auth token is stored in axios header in frontend and in db aswell both have expiration dates frontend wen user decides to logout and backend 24 hours token.
 - Routes are protected via navigation guards.
 - Axios handles all API communication.
 - On login/register, token is saved and used for future requests.